 CAUTION!
-This guide is under construction in preparation for Spring 2021
+This guide is under construction in preparation for the new term

 This course investigates the mechanisms of taste, value, and exclusion that have dictated art and design in the West from roughly 1850 to the present.
 Students will explore the ways colonialism, capitalism, structural racism, sexism, the construction of genius and celebrity, and technological acceleration have shaped the world in which we live -- and how art and design have been imbricated in these practices.

 Course Learning Objectives